List of Responding Schools

 A lecture series is in the planning stages.
 Gilvary Symposium was privately funded on the topic of law, religion & social justice.

 The students groups mentioned below and within the pro bono section of this site organize an array of programs for student and the community.
-The Office of Career & Development Opportunities also initiates events, along with the 5 different law reviews, some of which are applicable for public interest law students.
+The Public Interest Office, the Office of Career & Development Opportunities, along with the 5 different law reviews, some of which are applicable for public interest law students, all lead events.
 Our certificate programs also run programming and those associated with Workplace Law, Constitutional Rights and Remedies, International and Comparative Law, and Environmental and Natural Resources Law are often targeted to public interest minded students and the larger community.

 The Center for Career Services holds several Public Interest Information sessions that all students are welcome to attend.